Renegade Raconteurs IV celebrates the work of renowned feminist and human rights lawyer, Helena, Baroness Kennedy QC

 In a 'double first' Goldsmiths' first woman Warden Frances Corner will open the evening - in the inaugural year of the Goldsmiths Law degree.

-The Renegade Raconteurs Series was established to celebrate key figures of modern British history, people whose activism, and determination illustrates just how much our society as a whole benefit from the mesh of cultures, ethnicities and experiences that constitute contemporary Britain.
+Renegade Raconteurs is a cross-departmental series initiated by Deirdre Osborne in 2013.
+It celebrates key figures of modern British history, people whose activism, and determination illustrates just how much our society as a whole benefit from the mesh of cultures, ethnicities and experiences that constitute contemporary Britain.
 Renegade Raconteurs celebrates their achievements and ideas to cross-generational public audiences, Goldsmiths students and staff - so that heritage is handed on.

 Dates & times

 If you are attending an event and need the College to help with any mobility requirements you may have, please contact the event organiser in advance to ensure we can accommodate your needs.